Tino Casali: SV Mattersburg

 On 22 July 2017, Casali signed a two-year contract with SV Mattersburg after having failed at making his breakthrough with Austria Wien.
 In the 2017–18 season, he did not make an appearance for the club from Burgenland and only played one game for the reserves in the Landesliga Burgenland, with whom he was promoted to the Regionalliga at the end of the season.

 In April 2019, he finally made his debut in the Austrian Football Bundesliga when he was in the starting lineup on matchday 25 of the 2018–19 season against Rapid Wien.
 In his second season at the club, Casali made five total Bundesliga appearances.
 In the 2019–20 season, he played four games in the top division, and he also made another appearance for the reserves in the Regionalliga.

 Rheindorf Altach

 On 10 July 2020, Casali joined Rheindorf Altach.
 He made his debut for the club on 16 September in a 3–1 victory against Union Gurten in the Austrian Cup.
 His league debut followed three days later in a game against Red Bull Salzburg.
 Mainly a backup to club legend Martin Kobras in his first season with the club, Casali became the starter for the first time in his career ahead of the 2021–22 season.

+Eintracht Braunschweig

+On 22 June 2023, Casali joined 2.
+Bundesliga club Eintracht Braunschweig on a two-year contract.